-Check out the edible plants online map to discover all the ways we are growing urban agriculture in Strathcona County!
+Check out the urban agriculture online map to discover all the ways we are growing urban agriculture in Strathcona County!

 Edible landscaping projects take all shapes and sizes, limited only by imagination and access to public space.
 These projects typically have the following elements:

 - Projects are visible and invite interaction

 - Projects have oversight and are coordinated by volunteers or County Staff

 1. Edible fruit garden Permanent link to Edible fruit garden

 Broadmoor Lake Park’s Edible Fruit Garden was built as a legacy project in partnership with Shell Canada to coincide with the 2018 Communities in Bloom National Symposium on Parks & Grounds and the National & International Awards Ceremonies.
 The garden contains a number of fruit shrubs and trees—when the plants are ready, residents can pick the fruit.

 The Edible Fruit Garden also includes a public art installation.
 Created by Paul Reimer, “Together” includes two hand-forged iron impressionist-style tree sculptures inspired by the Communities in Bloom theme “people, plants and pride . . . growing together”.

 2. Edible Garden at Broadmoor Lake Park Permanent link to Edible Garden at Broadmoor Lake Park

 Vegetables, such as peas, tomatoes, carrots and lettuce, herbs and edible flowers, have been planted in five planters near the spray park entrance at Broadmoor Lake Park.
 Each planter is unique, with different edible plants!